eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_python.md

 Once the implementation is done, it is time to run and debug the app.

 ### Run your App

+In order to run the app make sure you have the `seatservice` configured as a dependency in your [`./AppManifest.json`](https://github.com/eclipse-velocitas/vehicle-app-python-template/blob/main/AppManifest.json).
+Read more about it in the [run runtime services](/docs/tutorials/vehicle-app-runtime/run_runtime_services_locally.md) section.

 If you want to run the app together with a Dapr sidecar and use the Dapr middleware, you have to use the "dapr run ..." command to start your app: